Skittles (sport): The County Cup

 The County Cup is played between the representative sides of the WFSL, Worcester and District, Worcester Ladies, Malvern Men's League and the Malvern Ladies League.
 It is played on a Round Robin basis, with ten fixture dates (to include one bye), a play off, and a final.
 The Evesham League is not included, possibly due to too many rule variations (player v player format, mixed teams).

 Worcester Friendly Skittle League (WFSL)

 In the Worcester Friendly Skittle League (WFSL) of Worcestershire, both the men's and ladies' winter leagues are made up of 12 players.
 Men's Matches are played on Monday and Wednesday Nights and Ladies on Thursdays.

 Malvern Men's Skittle league

 Malvern Men's Skittle League has been running for over 35 years within the Malvern area.
 This includes Great Malvern, Malvern Link, Madresfield, Barnards Green, Cradley, West Malvern, Hanley Swan, Colwall and Suckley.

-League and Cup games are played on Thursday evenings, over a 42-week period beginning in September running through to the following June.
-With over 400 members from 31 teams who meet with their friends and teammates to play skittles; this makes Thursday night one of the busiest in the Malvern area's pubs and clubs.

 Each team consists of 9 players (although teams can sign as many players as they wish), league matches consist of 5 'legs' (each player bowling 3 balls), the winning team of each 'leg' gaining one point.
 The team scoring most 'pins' overall is also awarded 6 points.
 League matches are enhanced with team (Ken Baker Cup), 4 a side, doubles and singles cup competitions all played on Thursday evenings.